amantha6/CNN/README.md

  The dataset is downloaded using PyTorch's `torchvision.datasets` module.
  Data is preprocessed using transformations such as normalization and conversion to tensor format.

+# GPU for PyTorch Notebook
+## Overview
+This Jupyter Notebook is designed to demonstrate the utilization of GPU with PyTorch for enhanced computational efficiency.
+It includes basic checks to verify GPU availability and operations to manipulate tensors on GPU.

+## Features
+### GPU Availability Check: Verifies if CUDA is available on the device and identifies the GPU device name.
+### Memory Management: Includes examples of how to check and manage GPU memory allocation.
+### Tensor Operations: Demonstrates how to create and operate on tensors directly on the GPU.
+### Model Training: Includes a simple neural network model setup for the Iris dataset using PyTorch’s neural network modules.
+### Data Handling: Illustrates how to load, split, and preprocess data using Pandas and Scikit-learn.
+### Training Loop: Executes a training loop, displaying the optimization of loss over epochs, and measures the training time.